 - Only a Network Administrator can create a Group.

-- Groups are listed on the Network Directory.
+- Groups are listed on the People Directory.

-- Network members can join groups by invitation or through the Network Directory.
+- Network members can join groups by invitation or through the People Directory.

-- You can send a message to an entire Group through the Network Directory.
+- You can send a message to an entire Group through the People Directory.

 Network Administrators can create two types of Network Groups